mmcint/mmcint.github.io/_pages/resume.md

 ---

 Innovative data science leader with 10+ years of experience developing and deploying advanced AI, machine learning, and large language model solutions across diverse industries.
-Expert in building and operationalizing NLP applications, generative AI, and predictive analytics using Python, SQL, and modern cloud platforms.
+Highly skilled in building and operationalizing NLP applications, generative AI, and predictive analytics using Python, SQL, and modern cloud platforms.
 Proven ability to lead teams in designing scalable AI systems, crafting impactful data visualizations, and translating complex data into actionable business insights.
-Skilled at leveraging LLMs and state-of-the-art AI techniques to reveal patterns, automate processes, and drive strategic decision-making.
+Adept at leveraging LLMs and state-of-the-art AI techniques to reveal patterns, automate processes, and drive strategic decision-making.

 Work experience
 ======